surniaulula/wpsso-breadcrumbs/readme.txt

 * **New Features**
 	* None.
 * **Improvements**
-	* Moved the Document SSO &gt; Customize &gt; Breadcrumb Title option under the Schema Altername Name option.
+	* Renamed the Document SSO &gt; Customize &gt; Breadcrumb Title option to Breadcrumb Name and moved it under the Schema Altername Name option.
 * **Bugfixes**
 	* None.
 * **Developer Notes**